EmployeeIssues.comU.S. Employee Rights in Plain English

 Mediator

-A presumably neutral third party who helps to resolve disputes between employers and employees during mediation.
+A presumably neutral third party who helps to resolve disputes between employers and employees, employers and unions or employees and unions during mediation.
 A mediator typically does not issue a final decision, but rather facilitates negotiations among the opposing parties.
 Agreements reached among the parties are typically not legally binding, but rather depend on honesty and integrity to uphold them.
 Compare to Arbitrator.

 Top